Star Wars Galaxies: Jump to Lightspeed

-Star Wars Galaxies: Jump to Lightspeed was the first expansion to the MMORPG Star Wars Galaxies released on October 27, 2004.
+Star Wars Galaxies: Jump to Lightspeed was the first expansion to the massively multiplayer online role-playing game Star Wars Galaxies released on October 27, 2004.
 The expansion added space-based content to the basic, "ground-based" game, along with the option to create characters of the Sullustan and Ithorian species.
 Characters are allowed to choose one of three piloting professions, each one based on the character's Galactic Civil War faction—Rebel, Imperial, or Freelance, leading them to be either opposed to or allied with Grand Inquisitor Ja'ce Yiaso.
 This profession is separate from the character's ground profession, although earning experience points in space will also give the character experience points toward a ground combat profession.
 Customers who pre-ordered the expansion received a limited-edition Flash Speeder as an untradeable player mount.

 This expansion was later made free to subscribers.
 It is either installed with the base game in new installations or downloaded as a patch for those who purchased the base game before the Starter Kit was released.